Carthew-Alderson is part of the triple crown in Waterton Lakes National Park, Alberta, Canada.

 Just past exhibits, boat rentals and the park office/snack shop, a bridge over Cameron Creek leads to the Carthew-Alderson trail-head.

-A portion of the 400 m (¼ mile) trail south, along the east side of Cameron Lake, is partially on wide boardwalk, before an abrupt left turn onto consistent and reasonably graded switchbacks for the ascent through dense forest with occasional glimpses of Cameron Lake below.
+A portion of the 400 m (¼ mile) trail south, along the east side of Cameron Lake, is partially on wide boardwalk, before an abrupt left turn onto consistent and reasonably graded switchbacks for the ascent through dense forest with occasional glimpses back of Cameron Lake below.
 The forest is lush, green and cool in the morning as surface shrubbery shares saturated space with old-growth, sub-alpine fir trees.

 The long, sweeping switchbacks through dense forest eventually transition to relatively flat trail in more open forest and meadow.
 Easy hiking through copious wildflowers and hints of mountain vista lead to the trail junction at pristine Summit Lake, 4.3 KM (2¾ miles) from the trail-head at Cameron Lake.

 This hike will continue straight through for a short distance on the Summit Trail to another unique view of delicate Summit Lake.
-Curiosity drives the hike a short distance further east towards Boundary Trail, which culminates at Boundary Bay on Upper Waterton Lake in the United States.
+Curiosity drives the hike a short distance further east along Boundary Trail, which culminates at Boundary Bay on Upper Waterton Lake in the United States.

 The reward is an amazing view of Lake Wurdeman nestled below the steep and formidable cliffs of 2,867 m (9,406 ft) Chapman Peak in Glacier National Park, Montana.
 Multiple waterfalls drop thousands of feet and soon the hike arrives at an acoustic sweet spot featuring the roar of thousands of tons of falling water amplified by surrounding mountain walls and reverberating toward this special location.
 This diversion past Summit Lake is a short distance estimated at about 1 KM (⅝ of a mile) and the viewpoint area is clearly shown on the Gem Trek Map # 16 for Waterton Lakes National Park.

 The Carthew-Alderson trail gains elevation consistently through forest on good, and periodically, rocky trail.
 There are edgy sections with a view to the valley below on the right.
 Within a kilometer (⅝ miles), views of the trail ahead, along the slope beneath 2,630 m (8,629 ft) Mount Carthew, begin to open up.
 The trail ahead is below a ridge joining the summit of Mount Carthew with an outlying high point called Carthew Summit at an altitude of 2,311 m (7,582 ft).